riegllms/ros-riegl-vz/riegl_vz/README.md

 **gnss** ([sensor_msgs/NavSatFix.msg](https://github.com/ros2/common_interfaces/blob/master/sensor_msgs/msg/NavSatFix.msg)) :

-Actual GNSS fix with position in WGS 84 coordinates, published once per second.
+Actual GNSS fix with position in WGS84 coordinates (EPSG::4979).
+If the gnss receiver does not provide coordinates in another coordinate system, they are automatically transformed to WGS84 by means of the GeoSys service in the scanner.
+If coordinate transformation fails because the required database in '/media/internal/gsm.gsfx' is missing or does not contain the required information, the coordinates will be set to 0 each.

 **diagnostics** ([diagnostic_msgs/DiagnosticArray.msg](https://github.com/ros2/common_interfaces/blob/master/diagnostic_msgs/msg/DiagnosticArray.msg)):